bitDecayGames/flixel-framebuffer/README.md

 ![Height Map](./assets/images/diamond_height.png)

-The final product with the animation playing and a light inserted into the scene.
+The final product with the animation playing and two lights added into the scene.

 ![Shaded](./art/spin.gif)